WrtApp/wreditor/README.md

 Download and extract the files to where you want to start developing or do a
     git clone git://github.com/billpatrianakos/Fractionless-Boilerplate

-At this point you have the option to run the server test.
-You may open the `/test/index.php` file directly or navigate to it in your browser (usually from `http://localhost/path/to/your/site).
-The test will just check to see if PHP is running on your computer.
-You can skip this altogether if you don't plan on using anything other than HTML, CSS, and JavaScript.

 ## The Grid